nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

  `hr list`<br/>
  `hr l`<br/>

- The sequence diagram for adding an event is as shown below:
+ The sequence diagram for listing the members is as shown below:

  ![CommandEventAdd](hrDiagramPic/CommandViewMember.png)